Occupational Health and Safety Code

 480(1)

-An employer and a blaster must ensure that only tools made of non-sparking material are used for
+An employer and a blaster must ensure that only non-sparking tools that will not detonate an explosive are used for

 (d) any other work performed directly with explosives.